dduan/TOMLDecoder/Documentation/Introduction.md

 #### Keys

-TOMLDecoder provides the exact same options for converting keys for keyed containers.
+TOMLDecoder provides the exact same options as JSONDecoder for converting keys for keyed containers.
 As demonstrated in a example eariler in this document, the most useful strategy is perhaps `.convertFromSnakeCase`:

 ```swift
 decoder.keyDecodingStrategy = .convertFromSnakeCase